jakaskerjanc/rs_second_homework/README.md

 2. Velten, Markus, Robert Schöne, Thomas Ilsche, and Daniel Hackenberg.
 "Memory performance of AMD EPYC Rome and Intel Cascade Lake SP server processors."
 In Proceedings of the 2022 ACM/SPEC on International Conference on Performance Engineering, pp. 165-175.
 2022.

 ### Analysis and Reporting:
-Describe your results in a report (two-page max).
+Describe your results in a report (two page max).